Objective Function | Description |

 # create pipeline

-pipeline = make_pipeline(
+= make_pipeline(

-LogisticRegressionCV(penalty='l2', Cs=[1], cv=5, max_iter=1000),
+StandardScaler(),='l2', Cs=[1], cv=5, max_iter=1000),

 )

-# fit the pipeline
+# Fit the pipeline

-pipeline.fit(X_train, y_train)
+logistic_cv_pipeline.fit(X_train, y_train)

-# assess the pipeline
+# Assess the pipeline on test

-y_pred = pipeline.predict(X_test)
+y_pred

 accuracy_score(y_test, y_pred)

-# save the pipeline
+# Save the pipeline

 # from joblib import dump, load

-With R, mlr3 works in a very similar fashion to scikit-learn.
-We create a pipeline with the po, or pipe operator function, which takes a series of steps as arguments, and then performs them in sequence.
+, or pipe operator function, which takes a series of steps as arguments, and then performs them in sequence.

 # Define pipeline

-pipeline = po('imputemean') %>>%
+= po('imputemean') %>>%

-po('scale') %>>%
+logistic_cv_pipeline po('scale') %>>%

 # Fit pipeline

-# Assess pipeline
+# Assess pipeline on test

 # Save pipeline

-# saveRDS(pipeline, 'pipeline.rds')
+# saveRDS(logistic_cv_pipeline, 'pipeline.rds')

 Development and deployment of pipelines will depend on your specific use case, and can get notably complicated.
 Think of a case where your model is the culmination of features drawn from dozens of wildly different databases, and the model itself being a complex ensemble of models, each with their own hyperparameters.
-You can imagine the complexity of the pipeline that would be required to handle all of that, but it is possible.
-Even then the basic approach is the same, and pipelines are a great way to organize your modeling work.
+Your final modeling approach then produces predictions that are used in a variety of ways, from simple reports to real-time decision-making.
+Fun stuff!

-6.9 Wrapping Up
+9.9 Wrapping Up

-At this point you’re ready to dive in and run some common models used in machine learning for tabular data, so head to Chapter 7!
+At this point you’re ready to dive in and run some common models used in machine learning for tabular data, so head to Chapter 10!

 If looking for a deeper dive into some of these topics, here are some resources to consider:

-• A core ML text is Elements Statistical Learning (Hastie, Tibshirani, and Friedman (2017)) which paved the way for modern ML.
+- A core ML text is Elements Statistical Learning (Hastie, Tibshirani, and Friedman (2017)) which paved the way for modern ML.

-• A more recent treatment is Probabilistic Machine Learning (Murphy (2023))
+- A more recent treatment is Probabilistic Machine Learning (Murphy (2023))

 Python resources include:

-• Machine Learning with PyTorch and Scikit-Learn (Raschka (2022))
+- Machine Learning with PyTorch and Scikit-Learn (Raschka (2022))

-• An Introduction to Statistical Learning (Python) (James et al. (2021))
+- An Introduction to Statistical Learning (Python) (James et al. (2021))

 R resources include:

-• An Introduction to Statistical Learning (R) (James et al. (2021))
+- An Introduction to Statistical Learning (R) (James et al. (2021))

-• Applied Machine Learning for Tabular Data (Kuhn and Johnson (2023))
+- Applied Machine Learning for Tabular Data (Kuhn and Johnson (2023))

-• Applied Machine Learning Using mlr3 in R (Bischl et al. (2024))
+- Applied Machine Learning Using mlr3 in R (Bischl et al. (2024))

 Miscellaneous resources related to topics covered:

-2. Split the data into training and test sets.
+dataset. - Split the data into training and test sets.

-4. Examine the validation set results.
+- Examine the validation set results.

-5. Assess the pipeline’s performance on the test set, but use a different metric than accuracy.
+- Assess the pipeline’s performance on the test set, but use a different metric than accuracy.

-6. Bonus: tune a hyperparameter for the model using a grid search or random search.
+- Bonus: tune a hyperparameter for the model using a grid search or random search.

 You can just modify the previous pipeline.
 Here is some helper code to get you going.